jgonsior/german_ir_nlp_demo/backend/README.md

 # Backend
+This folder of the repository contains the code and Setup for the backend using Conda for package management and CUDA for training.
+It also has installation instructions on the necessary Python versions and environments and deployment of the Flask API.

 ## Prerequisites
 Using [Conda](https://docs.anaconda.com/free/miniconda/) makes it quick and easy to set up packages because it provides precompiled binaries, avoiding manual compilation.